ontomena/displaceweb/about.md

 title: contact
 ---

-DisplacementActivities is a site according to Simon Bradley.
+DisplacementActivities is a site according to Simon Bradley, combining archives with new material.
 I work with sound mainly, one way or another: oral history, installation, performance, locative media.
 If something doesn't sound, I often encourage it to do so.

 Insta/Threads: [@simonbrdly](https://www.instagram.com/simonbrdly)